Driving School Dual Controls Suppliers

 Is it safe to use second hand dual controls?

 Dual control suppliers will probably tell you no. However many instructors use second hand dual controls with no problem.
+Universal dual controls are in particular are often transferred from one vehicle to another.

 If you need a dual controlled car to tide you over while you are waiting for your dual controls to be fitted you might need to look at dual control car hire.